oshaughn/RIFT_tutorials/tutorial_types/IGWN_OSG/README.md

 Note that
 * you will also want to set your singularity environment variables, as described below, before running this command.
 * OSG IGWN submission requires certain submit nodes.
 You will need to launch from an appropriate head node (e.g., ``ldas-osg`` at CIT)
+* Don't forget about accounting tags!
+We use the same two environment variables to set accounting tags for both local and OSG runs.

 **Special options**